nikkNizz/Drawish/README.md

 The image can be enlarged several times without loss of quality, but it is not a zoom, but a new image.
 In the same way, to divide the pixels, use the **"Sizes->Divide by 4"** menu.
 From the "Sizes->Increment 10%" menu you can increase image size by 10% without loss.

+##### Scaling
+Increase the image size by scaling it from the menu "Sizes->Sizes" with loss of quality.

 ##### View.
 The zoom of the entire image is obtained from the "Sizes->Zoom" menu, but